esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 Dallas Willard writes in *Renovation of the Heart*:

-> "Spiritual formation is not a matter of doing the right things.
-It is a matter of being—becoming the kind of person whose actions flow naturally from who they are."
+> "Actions are not impostions on who we are, but are expressions of who we are.
+They come out of our heart and the inner realities it supervises and interacts with."
 >
-> — Dallas Willard, *Renovation of the Heart* (adapted)
+> — Dallas Willard, *Renovation of the Heart*

 Who you are at the core—created in love's image, beloved, chosen, redeemed—is already true.
 But it's buried.
 Hidden under layers of pain and protection.